Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

 * ``Closed``/``Fixed``/``Resolved``/``Implemented``
 * ``Closing``/``Fixing``/``Resolving``/``Implementing``

-The artifact will be closed by a Tuleap bot named ``Tracker Workflow Manager`` and a comment will be added to add context about this closure.
+The artifact will be closed by a Tuleap bot named ``Tracker Workflow Manager`` and a comment will be added to explain why it has been closed.
-The first done value retrieved by Tuleap will be used in this closure.
+The first done value retrieved by Tuleap will be used to close the artifact.
 If there is no done semantic defined, then the first closed value will be used.

 Register your GitLab repository
 -------------------------------